Register

 Tab Types

-The board supports four types of tabs.
+The board supports five types of tabs.
 You can have as many tabs as you need and mix types freely.

-Tabs can also be pinned to keep them grouped at the start of the tab bar (separated by a divider from the rest), and reordered via drag-and-drop using the reorder toggle in the toolbar.
-(New in v1.2)
+Tabs can be pinned to keep them grouped at the start of the tab bar (separated by a divider from the rest), and reordered via drag-and-drop using the reorder toggle in the toolbar.

-Each tab is also color-coded by type (blue for Image, coral for Document, purple for Reference, amber for Faction), so you can tell at a glance what kind of tab you're looking at.
-(New in v1.2)
+Each tab is color-coded by type (blue for Image, coral for Document, purple for Reference, amber for Faction, green for Threads), so you can tell at a glance what kind of tab you are looking at.

 Image Tabs

 Clicking a pin opens a preview dialog to help you describe things.
 If a journal is linked, it renders the journal content on this screen with multi-page navigation.
-The preview window also allows you to add additional Journals/Lore to the image, copy the image location to clipboard to be used elsewhere, create this image as a token, and/or create it as a scene.
+The preview window also allows you to add additional Journals/lore to the image, copy the image location to clipboard, create the image as a token, and create it as a scene.

-If the GM Tools: Encounter Forge module is active, creating a token offers a choice between a blank actor or a fully generated NPC (via Encounter Forge's generator, pre-loaded with the image as portrait/token).
-(New in v1.2)
+If the GM Tools: Encounter Forge module is active, creating a token offers a choice between a blank actor or a fully generated NPC (via Encounter Forge's generator, pre-loaded with the image as portrait and token).

 Document Tabs